 In Ghana, there are some jobs that are so much looked down on.
 People who engage in such jobs or businesses are usually pitied and not regarded in the society.
 Most of the times, it requires one to throw shame and self-esteem to the winds in order to be able to be involved in them.
 But it’s very unfortunate that some of the people who are casting pitiable looks on these people are no better financially in their so-called white-collar and prestigious jobs.
-Ironically, they even afford very enviable standard of living without people knowing it.
-Here are some of the most Disrespected Jobs you never know how well they pay in Ghana.
+Ironically, the people who do these ‘odd jobs’ boast of an enviable standard of living without people knowing it.
+Here are some of the most disrespected jobs you never know how well they pay in Ghana.

 1. SACHET WATER BUSINESS

-The sachet water business popularly known as the pure water business is one lucrative business venture many young graduates will never want to venture in because they feel it does not show prestige to be involved in them.
-But surprisingly, those operating it are making so much money far more than what a white-collar job will offer.
+The sachet water business popularly known as the ‘pure water’ business is one lucrative business venture many young graduates will never want to venture in because they feel it does not show prestige to be involved in them.
+But surprisingly, those operating it are making so much money far more than what some white-collar jobs will offer.

 2. CASH CROP FARMING

-It is almost a general belief, especially for young graduates, that farming is meant for the crude and unlearned village people, but on many occasions, farmers are richer than most of the bank managers we see walking around.
-Farming is a very lucrative business but Ghanaians feel it doesn’t have any prestige and many young do not even give it a thought.
+It is almost a general belief, especially for young graduates, that farming is meant for the crude and unlearned village people, but in the real scheme of things, farmers may be richer than most of the bank managers we see walking around.
+Farming is a very lucrative business but Ghanaians feel it doesn’t have any prestige and many young people do not even give it a thought.
 If you are still in doubt, try finding out why the Agricultural Development Bank is one of the richest banks in Ghana.

 3. MANAGING KVIP